Tree-Values: selective inference for regression trees: Introduction

 In this paper, we introduce a finite-sample selective inference \citep{fithian2014optimal} framework for the difference between the mean responses in two regions, and for the mean response in a single region, in a pruned or unpruned CART tree.
 We condition on the event that CART yields a particular set of regions, and thereby achieve selective Type 1 error rate control as well as nominal selective coverage.

 The rest of this paper is organized as follows.
 In Section~\ref{section_Background}, we review the CART algorithm, and briefly define some key ideas in selective inference.
 In Section~\ref{section_frame}, we present our proposal for selective inference on the regions estimated via CART.
 We show that the necessary conditioning sets can be efficiently computed in Section~\ref{section_computing}.
-Simulation results and an application to the Box Lunch Study are presented in Sections~\ref{section_simstudy} and \ref{section_realData}, respectively.
-The Discussion is in Section~\ref{section_disc}.
+In Section~\ref{section_simstudy} we compare our framework to sample splitting and CTree via simulation.
+In Section~\ref{section_realData} we compare our framework to CTree on data from the Box Lunch Study.
+The discussion is in Section~\ref{section_disc}.
 Technical details are relegated to the supplementary materials.